steve-krisjanovs/winrawprinter/readme.md

 Print data can be anything compatible with the printer your are sending the print job to (e.g. ZPL for Zebra thermal printing, PCL for HP PCL printers, Postscript, ESC/P for legacy Epson dot matrix printing, etc.)

+## Dev environment configuration

+Since this module is a native C++ module, please refer to the guides at https://github.com/nodejs/node-gyp for setting things up in order to compile this module.
+Personally I used VS Code for the module itself and VS 2017 community for the c++ build toolchain

 ## Usage

 ```